Jobseeker's Allowance - Joint Claims

 - either member is a Person from Abroad

-- either member is subject to immigration controls and has no recourse to public funds or cannot obtain a work permit
+- either member is subject to immigration controls and has no recourse to public funds or cannot get a work permit

-- the woman is pregnant and within 11 weeks of her expected week of confinement and does not wish to make herself available for work or is in receipt of Statutory Maternity Pay or Maternity Allowance
+- the woman is pregnant and within 11 weeks of her expected week of confinement and does not wish to make herself available for work or is receiving Statutory Maternity Pay or Maternity Allowance

-- one member is in receipt of Statutory Sick Pay from a job of 16 hours or more per week
+- one member is receiving Statutory Sick Pay from a job of 16 hours or more per week

 - one member of the couple is temporarily absent from the UK at the date of the claim

 Exemption Categories within Joint Claims for JSA

 The following people can be excused from meeting the conditions:

 - people incapable of work due to pregnancy